The Lost Heroes of the Golden Age

 Powers

 Using the spool of thread to help make her cape, Betsy had a degree of enhanced strength, speed, and at times, flight.
 Using the pitcher, Molly was able to create weapons, tools, and even flash floods.
 How these objects became empowered and where Miss America obtained them remains a mystery.
+Both Betsy and Molly were also skilled hand-to-hand fighters, trained by Miss America herself.

 NAME + ALIASES:

-Judy Garrick
+Judy Grace Garrick

 KNOWN RELATIVES: